When Your Child Has Inflammatory Bowel DiseaseEn Español (Spanish Version)

 - Keep seeing the doctor on a regular basis.

 It is important for your child to feel there is control, but sometimes that may not be possible.
-Part of help is getting him the support he needs.
+Part of help is getting them the support they need.

 A positive experience at school increases your child's